-The Living Wage is a community-specific indicator that represents the income that an individual needs to earn in order to grow, thrive, and actively participate in their community.
+The Living Wage is a community-specific indicator that represents the income that an individual needs to earn to grow, thrive, and actively participate in their community.

 Canmore has also calculated the minimum wage that a single adult who is renting, needs to earn to cover living expenses and actively participate in community.
 Although this is not considered a Living Wage, it can provide guidance on appropriate entry-level compensation.
 The hourly wage that a single adult needs to earn is $23.70 per hour (annual employment income of $43,152).